ST. LUKE’S BOOK CLUB

 Bring your lunch!
 Please feel free to invite other people you know that enjoy reading – all are welcome!

-CANTERBURY CINEMA (Gather at 5pm for a light supper and film)
+Wednesday, November 8 at 5 pm (Gather for light supper and film)